Santa Clara Truck Accident Lawyers

 - Wrongful death

-Common Liable Parties Santa Clara Truck Accident Lawyers Help Determine
+Common Liable Parties In Truck Accidents

-- Truck drivers – Truck drivers are commonly liable parties, but they also rarely have the wealth necessary to pay much larger jury verdicts or settlements.
+- Truck Drivers — Truck drivers are commonly liable parties, but they also rarely have the wealth necessary to pay much larger jury verdicts or settlements.
 A truck driver can be liable for all kinds of crashes caused by their negligence.

-- Truck part manufacturers – When a truck accident results from a defective part on a commercial truck, then the manufacturer of the part involved can be liable through a product liability claim.
+- Truck Part Manufacturers — When a truck accident results from a defective part on a commercial truck, then the manufacturer of the part involved can be liable through a product liability claim.
 If the truck driver blames an accident on issues with their steering system, brakes, or tires, manufacturers may bear liability in those cases.

 What You Should Do After Truck Accidents

-- Get witness information – If other people saw your crash, you should also ask them for their contact information.
+- Get Witness Information — If other people saw your crash, you should also ask them for their contact information.
 But do not press them for details when they don’t want to share.
 Try to relay to your legal counsel that there were witnesses instead.

-Compensation for Truck Accident Claims
+Compensation For Truck Accident Claims

 - Past and future medical bills